Rkrahul04/Rkrahul04.github.io/index.md

 ## **About Me**

 ### Who Am I ?
- I am a bigdata/hadoop developer .
+ I am a Data scientiest.
 Enjoy to analyse large datasets and derive meaningful information.
 Technology lover .
 Hunger for learning automation tools and bigdata and hadoop technology .
 Eager to use knowledge to solve business problems using my knowledge

 ### What I do ?
  Write code to analyse data and derive meaningful information .
 Manage code in version control system and use the change accoridng to business need .
 Write scripts to automate the process and reduce the process time .